Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 #### Q41.
 Which choice <em>is not a result</em> of invoking strict mode in JavaScript?

-- [ ] it eliminates some JavaScript silent errors by changing them to throw errors.
+- [ ] It eliminates some JavaScript silent errors by changing them to throw errors.
-- [ ] it prohibits some syntax likely to be defined in future versions of ECMAScript.
+- [ ] It prohibits some syntax likely to be defined in future versions of ECMAScript.
-- [x] it forces the writing of valid HTML and CSS.
+- [x] It forces the writing of valid HTML and CSS.
-- [ ] it fixes mistakes that make it difficult for JavaScript engines to perform optimizations.
+- [ ] It fixes mistakes that make it difficult for JavaScript engines to perform optimizations.

 [Source: MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)